It must be the various classic movies and TV shows that we have grown up watching that embeds the fireplace in a special place in our hearts.

 I recommend a brick wall or if some artwork would drastically improve the aesthetics, go with motifs.

 Earth walls are in harmony with the fire element and they serve as mountains to keep the flames contained.
+It can add a fair bit of earth energy to a living space too.

 5) Mirror above fireplace